AdrianHuang/stm32f429-linux-builder/README.md

 Most PCs today come without an native RS232 port, thus an USB to serial converter is also needed.

-For example, we can simply connect the RX of the STM32 USART3 to the TX of the converter, and the TX of the USART3 to the RX of the converter:
+For example, we can simply connect the RX of the STM32 USART1 to the TX of the converter, and the TX of the USART1 to the RX of the converter:
-* pin PC10 -> TXD
+* pin PA9  (USART1_TX) -> USB UART RXD (White cable)
-* pin PC11 -> RXD
+* pin PA10 (USART1_RX) -> USB UART TXD (Green cable)

 Reference Boot Messages
 =======================
 ```
-U-Boot 2010.03-00003-g934021a ( Feb 09 2014 - 17:42:47)

-CPU  : STM32F4 (Cortex-M4)
-Freqs: SYSCLK=180MHz,HCLK=180MHz,PCLK1=45MHz,PCLK2=90MHz
-Board: STM32F429I-DISCOVERY board,Rev 1.0
+U-Boot 2015.04-g0b08303 (May 26 2015 - 22:02:26)

-DRAM:   8 MB
+DRAM:  8 MiB
-Using default environment
+WARNING: Caches not enabled
+Flash: 2 MiB

 Hit any key to stop autoboot:  0
 ## Booting kernel from Legacy Image at 08020000 ...